 If you’re creating a handbook from scratch, it’s a great way to communicate your brand to new employees.
 It can also be a useful exercise in creating those HR policies your business needs but may not yet have in place.

-A few key elements every handbook should include:
+A few key elements every company handbook should include:

 - Company background: keep it short and sweet.
-Give employees a snapshot of your company, its ethos and achievements.
+Give employees a snapshot of your company, its ethos and achievement.